Marujinho/marvelAPI-blade/README.md

 Algorithm used for the ranking is **Rating ELO** (https://pt.wikipedia.org/wiki/Rating_ELO)

-# What is it?
-It will be presented two Marvel characters and you decide who would win if they fought. <br />
-In The footer of the screen will display the rank according to your votes using the application algorithm

 # Installing:

 To prepare the envirioment is necessary the following commands in your local machine: